A108II/GIT02-SYNC/README.md

 and then we only need to write `git push`

-- Next we're gonna use this command `git commit --amend -m "Version 4 new"`and then `git log --all --graph`. we're gonna see that the  `Version 4` branches off of the current branch.
+- Next we're gonna use this command `git commit --amend -m "commit-name(new)"`and then `git log --all --graph`. we're gonna see that the  `commit-name` branches off of the current branch.
 On our local master branch, we got rid of the old commit and overode it.
 While in github the master branch has still the old commit.

 - Let's override the master branch in github with our local master branch.
 `git push origin master`